fabiangunzinger/entropy/docs/scratchpad.md

         - Consistency-based entropy (Jensen-Shannon)?

-- There are two dimensions here:

-    - The way we calculate probabilities - e.g. what entropy score is based on (e.g. category counts, over-time consistency)

-    - Whether or not we use Laplace smoothing

-- All of this is, ultimately, about whether we can gain useful information from a person's spending profile

-ML paper

-- New approach: I want to make it easier for people to save.
-I have this entire dataset.
-Use ml to determine what predicts savings.
-Can we use nudges/app features what would help people save?

-- Why don't people save?

-- Lots of people think they haven't got enough savings and wish they could save more, yet don't.
-Why?
-What characterises those who do save?

-- Given this dataset, what's the most impactful thing in terms of user's wellbeing that we could ask ourselves?

-Entropy scores and savings behaviour relationthip

 - Unsmoothed entropy increases with the number of unique categories a user spends money on, and is positively related to sa inflows.
 This means that